pranavrc/tenor/README.md

 [pmap](https://clojuredocs.org/clojure.core/pmap) to the rescue!

-The map function takes a function that operates on single operands, and applies the function to a sequence of items.
+The [map](https://clojuredocs.org/clojure.core/map) function takes a function that operates on single operands, and applies the function to a sequence of items.
 Let's say we have a list `(1 2 3 4 5)`, and we want to increment every number in the list to get `(2 3 4 5 6)`.
-We just have to map the function `inc` (increment by 1) to the sequence like so:
+We just have to map the function `inc` (increment by 1) to the sequence:

 ```
-user=> (map + '(1 2 3 4 5))
+user=> (map inc '(1 2 3 4 5))
 (2 3 4 5 6)
 ```